CGJohnson112/JSON_select_list/README.md

 Similar to what you might find on many e-commerce sites to filter data from high-low, best price, alphabetical order, etc.
 Index is a PHP document, so you will need a server to run it.
-It can also be changed to an HTML document and will work if you have the CORS feature on your Google browswer or something similar on a different one.
+It can also be changed to an HTML document and will work if you have the CORS feature on your Google browser or something similar on a different one.

 *****Still working on getting the list to clear for new data after new option selected: still displays previous data from each successive query in the browser